Portal program

 A lifesaving initiative by Pets of Ohio Rescue Team (PORT)

-If you have adopted a Pets of Ohio Rescue Team animal and are experiencing issues in the home that might prevent a successful long-term adoption, please contact our knowledgeable behavior teams
+If you have adopted a Pets of Ohio Rescue Team animal and are experiencing issues in the home that might prevent a successful long-term adoption, please contact our knowledgeable behavior team

 training@petsofohiorescueteam.org